Last Updated: September 4, 2023

 An economic base activity is one in which your community has a specialty.
 You can determine which activities are "basic" through calculating a measure called the location quotient.

 As an aside, the whole idea of business clusters is important to address, even in a smaller city.
 A cluster consists of businesses logically grouped together because they are similar, related, complementary, or up and down the supply chain from one another.
+If you need help identifying these clusters, as many concerned citizens and elected officials would, a state university or extension office should be able to find some assistance for you.

 Only when business retention has been addressed and re-addressed on a regular schedule should you even think about business attraction.